NethermindEth/docs/docs/get-started/installing-nethermind.md

   nethermind/nethermind -dd /nethermind/data_dir
 ```

 Note that any Nethermind-specific configuration option can be specified at the end.
 For instance, the `-dd` option in this case.
-For further instructions, see [Running Nethermind](running-node/running-node.md).
+For further instructions, see [Running a node](running-node/running-node.md).

 To build the Docker image yourself, see [Building Docker image](../developers/building-from-source.md#bulding-docker-image).